Oregon Medical Marijuana Card Cost

 Oregon Medical Marijuana Card Fee

 The OMMP charges $200 for each patient application.
 This fee includes the cost of the medical marijuana card issued to the patient.
 OMMP’s fee schedule offers reduced fees to certain categories of patients.
 Patients participating in Supplemental Nutrition Assistance Program (SNAP) pay $60 while those on Oregon Health Plan (OHP) and Supplemental Security Income (SSI) pay $50 and $20 respectively.
-Veterans also pay $20 for Ohio medical marijuana program registry IDs.
+Veterans also pay $20 for Oregon medical marijuana program registry IDs.
 Some veterans with high disability ratings qualify for free MMJ cards.

 Oregon charges the same fees for renewing its patient medical marijuana card as for the initial application.